bxnjadev/perla-metro-main-api/README.md

-# Perla Metro Main API
+ll# Perla Metro Main API

 The **Perla Metro Main API** is the central entry point for interacting with the Perla Metro microservices ecosystem.
 It acts as a **gateway**, forwarding requests to the appropriate microservices: